On the Optimality of Coded Distributed Computing for Ring Networks: Main Results

 \begin{remark} A lower bound when $d \geq 2$ and $r\in\{\lceil\frac{\sN}{2}\rceil,\ldots,\sN\}$ can be also derived as $\frac{\sN - r}{2d} \leq \sT^{\star}_{2}(r,d)$ using a proof similar to that in Theorem \ref{Lem: au_con-arb}.
 However, it is an open problem to check whether it is tight. \end{remark}

-Similar to the observations in Remark \ref{rem: code gain}, NCL demonstrates that the redundant computation provides an additive gain, while the connectivity of the nodes contributes a multiplicative gain. \begin{remark}(Uncoded Schemes) Follow the same steps in the coded schemes in Sections \ref{sec: alltoall} and \ref{sec: allunicast}, except that each node directly forwarding each intermediate value instead of generating coded messages, then the NCL of the uncoded schemes for all-gather and all-to-all are $\sT^{\tn{uncoded}}_{1}(r,d) = 2\sT_{1}(r,d)$ and $\sT^{\tn{uncoded}}_{\tn{2-cyc}}(r,d) = 2\sT^{\tn{ach}}_{\tn{2-cyc}}(r,d),$ respectively. {This indicates that ring topology would constrain the multicast opportunities, i.e., the proposed coded scheme can at most offer a multiplicative factor of $2$ of benefit compared with the uncoded scheme.
-Notably, prior work in network coding has shown that coding gain is bounded by a factor of $2$ for the information transmission in various undirected network model \cite{li2009constant,kiraly2008approximate}, while they do not consider the redundant computation (which can be modeled by allowing the same source messages to be sent from multiple nodes) and assume the network only has a single communication session. }
+Similar to the observations in Remark \ref{rem: code gain}, NCL demonstrates that the redundant computation provides an additive gain, while the connectivity of the nodes contributes a multiplicative gain. \begin{remark}(Uncoded Schemes) Follow the same steps in the coded schemes in Sections \ref{sec: alltoall} and \ref{sec: allunicast}, but letting each node directly forward each intermediate value instead of generating coded messages, the NCL of the uncoded schemes for all-gather and all-to-all are $\sT^{\tn{uncoded}}_{1}(r,d) = 2\sT_{1}(r,d)$ and $\sT^{\tn{uncoded}}_{\tn{2-cyc}}(r,d) = 2\sT^{\tn{ach}}_{\tn{2-cyc}}(r,d),$ respectively. {This factor-of-two gap arises because local broadcasts without coding cannot simultaneously satisfy distinct demands flowing in opposite directions.} {This indicates that ring topology would constrain the multicast opportunities, i.e., the proposed coded scheme can at most offer a multiplicative factor of $2$ of benefit compared with the uncoded scheme.
+Notably, prior work in network coding has shown that coding gain is bounded by a factor of $2$ for the information transmission in various undirected network model \cite{li2009constant,kiraly2008approximate}, while they do not consider the redundant computation (which can be modeled by allowing the same source messages to be sent from multiple nodes) and assume the network only has a single communication session. } \end{remark}